damanar/platy/README.md

 ## Example csv files included in the repo:
 __guild_list.csv__:
-Player Name, Character level, Character Name, Character Stars, Character Power, Character Gear Level, Guild Name
+Player Name, Player level, Character Name, Character Power, Character Stars, Character Level, Character Gear Level

 These will change in the future as I intend to pull Character Power and Prioritize based on that stat.